GitMirroring/gnuboot/site/faq.md

 Fedora won't boot? (may also be applicable to Redhat/CentOS)
 -----------------------------------------------------------

-On Fedora, by default the grub.cfg tries to boot linux in 16-bit mode.
+On Fedora, by default the grub.cfg tries to boot the Linux kernel in 16-bit mode.
 You just have to modify Fedora's GRUB configuration.
 Refer to [the GNU+Linux page](docs/gnulinux/).

 Can I use BSD?